kristinemlarson/gnssrefl/tests/example_use_case.md

 It should be simlar to the webapp periodogram except that the peaks in the periodogram will be in a different place depending on how much snow has accumulated at this site.

-Link to the L1, L2, L5 periodograms here (which you should save and store).
+Christine - put Link to the L1, L2, L5 periodograms here (which you need to save and store).

 ## Analyze the data